andrewliang25/andrewliang25.github.io/source/_posts/Github-Actions-CI-for-Hexo-Github-Page.md

 * Allow write access on Public Key
 {% asset_img checkDeployKeyAccess.png Check deploy key access %}

-## CI deploy hexo failed with TypeError: line.matchAll is not a function
+## Deploy hexo failed with TypeError: line.matchAll is not a function

 * Using node.js version above 12.0
 {% asset_img usingNodeVersionAbove12.png Check if node-version later than 12.0 %}